Partial capo

-A partial capo is a type of a capo designed to capo only some of the strings of an instrument, as opposed to a standard capo which affects all strings.
+A partial capo is a device that shortens the playable length of some of the strings on a musical instrument, as opposed to a standard capo which affects all of the strings.

 A partial capo may appear to have a similar effect to alternate tunings, but there are differences.
 A common example is a capo which covers the top five strings of a guitar, leaving the bass E string not capoed.
 When played at the second fret, this appears to create a drop D tuning (where the bass E string is tuned to a D) raised one full tone in pitch.
 In fact, these are often marketed as "drop D capos".
 However, this affects only the open tuning of the strings, and thus, when used at the second fret, an E chord using the "D shape" will have the "Drop D sound" with a low E note.
 However, a G-shape chord can be played as well, as the fretted E string will not be affected as it would be if the string was retuned.